openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 recreated.

 Note that this is not possible to do with IPv6 load balancers as floating IPs do not work with IPv6.
-Further, there is currently a bug in Neutron Distributed Virtual Routing (DVR) which prevents floating IPs from working correctly when DVR is in use.
-See: https://bugs.launchpad.net/neutron/+bug/1583694

 **Scenario description**: